Slimebro1231/Xinfluencer/flow.md

 This configuration allows us to build a high-signal dataset of original content from trusted sources, which is essential for the quality of our downstream AI generation tasks.

-### KOL Performance Metrics
+## KOL Performance Metrics

 To objectively measure and compare the effectiveness of different Key Opinion Leaders (KOLs), especially when they have varying audience sizes, we will use a set of normalized metrics.
-This approach moves beyond simple vanity metrics (like raw follower counts) to a more nuanced "formula" based on ratios, as you suggested.
+This approach moves beyond simple vanity metrics (like raw follower counts) to a more nuanced "formula" based on ratios.

 The primary objective is to refine our KOL list and inform the AI's content strategy by identifying accounts that generate high-quality engagement relative to their size.
 Given that we are operating on the Twitter API's Basic plan, we will focus on the metrics available within its limits.